-In general, however, tobacco users can expect to pay significantly higher premiums for life insurance coverage than non-tobacco users.
+In general, tobacco users can expect to pay significantly higher premiums for life insurance coverage than non-tobacco users.
 Additionally, some insurers may offer coverage even if your labs show THC, the psychoactive compound found in cannabis, while others may deny coverage outright.

 One needs to understand that while marijuana use can help determine whether or not you will be able to qualify for a traditional life insurance policy, it will not be the only factor being considered.
 Additional factors that may also come into play can (and will) include:

 - Age: Insurance companies typically charge higher premiums for people who are older, as the risk of death increases with age.